 These pipes have also facilitated a new interest in the lowland and border piping repertoire, as exemplified by the William Dixon Manuscript unearthed by border piper, Matt Seattle, and played by him and also Paul Martin and his band Horseplay.
 Some on the border pipes, such as William Woodson, cover not only the highland an border repertoires, but Irish traditional music too.

 There are now a number of fine makers of bellows blown Scottish bagpipes, such as Hamish and Fin Moore, Nigel Richards (Garvie Bagpipes), Ian Kinnear, Ross Calderwood (Lochalsh Pipes), Nate Banton in the U.S., Julian Goodacre, who makes all sorts of historic pipes, and Dave Shaw and Richard and Anita Evans who also make Northumbrian pipes.
 In addition to these makers, there are English makers who make a sort Anglo-French version of the border pipe with a slightly greater range and a somewhat more "oboey" timbre, such as Ian Corrigan (Deerness Pipes), John Swayne and D.J.
 Allan.

-I have sets of Scottish smallpipes in D and A by Hamish Moore, a set of modern Scottish border pipes also by Hamish, a set of reproduction 18th century border pipes by Julian Goodacre, and an anglo-border chanter by Ian Corrigan (G).
-I also have a set of Northumbrian pipes from Dave Shaw in G, though I can't play them worth a damn, and play them to sing with with one of his Scottish smallpipe chanters in D most frequently.
+I have a set of Scottish smallpipes in D by Hamish Moore, a set of reproduction 18th century border pipes by Julian Goodacre, border chanters by Ian Corrigan (G) and Fin Moore (coming soon I hope).
+I also have a set of Northumbrian pipes from Dave Shaw in G, though I can't play them worth a damn.
 I've been playing a lot from the border repertoire recently and very much enjoying those tunes.

 My Olwell 6 key D flute in cocus wood with a C joint